SERVICES

 At undergraduate level, Rebecca works with students in Geography and related disciplines, with a focus on subject development, academic writing and dissertation support.

-For subjects outside Rebecca’s specialist areas, support may be provided through a small network of trusted tutors.
-This ensures breadth of provision, while maintaining consistent academic standards and oversight.
+For subjects outside Rebecca’s specialist areas, support may be offered through a small network of trusted tutors, ensuring continuity of quality and oversight.

-Students working with Rebecca towards A-levels or the IB Diploma Programme often continue to benefit from her support through dedicated university admissions advisory, helping them navigate the process with clarity and confidence.
+Students working with Rebecca towards A-Level or IB Diploma often continue to benefit from guidance through the university application process, supporting them in navigating next steps with clarity and confidence

 UNIVERSITY ADMISSIONS